Why Chinese Eyes Are Slanted

 Q: Are epicanthic folds a sign of a particular race?

-A: No. While epicanthic folds are more commonly observed in East Asian populations, they are not exclusive to any single race or ethnicity.
+A: No. In real terms, while epicanthic folds are more commonly observed in East Asian populations, they are not exclusive to any single race or ethnicity.
 They appear in various populations across the globe, highlighting the complex nature of human genetic diversity.
 Assigning them to a specific race is a harmful oversimplification.

 Q: Can epicanthic folds be surgically altered?

 A: Yes, blepharoplasty, or eyelid surgery, can alter the appearance of epicanthic folds.
-However, it's crucial to consider the potential risks and complications associated with any surgical procedure.
+That said, it's crucial to consider the potential risks and complications associated with any surgical procedure.

 Q: Are epicanthic folds a disadvantage in any way?